T-S-Liang/t-s-liang.github.io/_pages/about.md

 ## *Interesting facts about myself*

 * In Chinese context, my name has the same meaning of the word "cool", which refers to the pleasant weather of the season I was born.
 It's actually a girly name so that people often mistake me as a girl before they meet me.
 * Music fills my spare time in daily life.
 I love country music and Chinese folk, despite I can't play guitar well.
-* I also love EDM music, I'm a big fan of Kygo, Martin Garrix, The Chainsmokers and Avicii.
-* Big fan of Taylor Swift, Adele and Beyoncé.
+I also love EDM music, I'm a big fan of Kygo, Martin Garrix, The Chainsmokers and Avicii.
+I'm a big fan of Taylor Swift, Adele and Beyoncé.

 --------